xemu-project/xemu-website/docs/docs/download.md

 ### Installation

-Simply download the Zip archive release for Windows, extract the archive to a directory, then double-click on xemu.exe.
+Simply download the Zip archive release for Windows from the link above, extract the archive to a directory, then double-click on xemu.exe.

 ## Download for macOS

 [Download for :fontawesome-brands-apple: macOS](https://github.com/mborgerson/xemu/releases/latest/download/xemu-macos-universal-release.zip){ .md-button .md-button--secondary }

+!!! check ":fontawesome-brands-apple: Apple M1 Compatibility Note"

-**Compatibility Note:** This download is a Universal binary, and will work on both x86-64 and the new Apple M1-based Macs.
+	This download is a "Universal" binary, and will work on both Intel x86-64 and the new Apple M1-based Macs.

 ### Install Manually

-Simply download the Zip archive release for macOS, extract the archive, then run the application.
+Simply download the Zip archive release for macOS from the link above, extract the archive, then run the application.
 Optionally drag the xemu app bundle to your Applications folder.

 Because the app is not signed, you will need to right-click, or hold the <kbd>control</kbd> key and click, on the app and in the context menu that appears select <kbd>Open</kbd> on first launch.